 Description of the test

-Each of the questions on the test is followed by five possible answers.
+Each of the questions on the test is followed by 5 possible answers.
 Candidates should choose the best answer from the stated alternatives.
 Each question is designed to be answered by applying fundamental legal principles to the given fact patterns.
-Candidates should mark only one answer for each question.
+Candidates should mark only 1 answer for each question.
 Multiple answers will not be counted.
 Marks are based on the number of questions answered correctly.

 Marking of the test

-The MCT will be marked using an optical scanner.
-Each correct response will receive a mark.
-Multiple answers will not be counted.
-No marks will be deducted for incorrect responses.
-The mark for the two parts of the MCT will be aggregated to derive the overall mark.
+Each correct response receives a mark.
+Multiple answers are not counted.
+No marks are deducted for incorrect responses.
+The mark for the 2 parts of the MCT is aggregated to derive the overall mark.

 Passing the test

-You should be aware that a "Fit to Sit" Policy will be in operation for all assessments.
-Essentially by attending an assessment you are certifying yourself as being fit to sit it and you will be required to sign a form to this effect at the beginning of each assessment.
+A “Fit to Sit” Policy is in operation for all QLTS assessments.
+Essentially by attending an assessment a candidate certifies him – or herself as being fit to sit it.
+Candidates are required to acknowledge this at the beginning of each session of the MCT.
 Full details of the Fit to Sit Policy are in the Assessment Regulations.

-Provision will be made for candidates with exemptions.
+Provision is made for candidates with exemptions.
 Please refer to the SRA website for further details regarding exemptions.

-Unless otherwise stated in advance candidates will be assessed on the law in force at the time of the assessment.
+Unless otherwise stated in advance candidates are assessed on the law in force at the time of the assessment.